Early History

 on the west by Foster Clough and on the east by the Luddenden stream.
 One

-of the oldest churches in the area St. Mary's (ca.1620) in the village of
+of the oldest churches in the area (St. Mary's ca.1620) in the village of

 Luddenden lies within its boundaries.
-It has also strong connections with
+It also has strong connections with

 Methodism, John Wesley having stayed at Ewood Hall on numerous occasions.3